 We can improve Cache performance using higher cache block size, higher associativity, reduce miss rate, reduce miss penalty, and reduce Reduce the time to hit in the cache.

-The three different types of mapping used for the purpose of cache memory are as follow: Direct mapping, Associative mapping, and Set-Associative mapping.
+There are three different types of mapping used for the purpose of cache memory are as follow: Direct mapping, Associative mapping, and Set-Associative mapping.
 These are explained as following below.